-- a.
-The activities carried out under this Protocol, including those in respect of any questions or inconsistencies the Agency had brought to the attention of the Democratic Republic of the Congo, within sixty days of the activities being carried out by the Agency. - b.
-The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of the Democratic Republic of the Congo, as soon as possible but in any case within thirty days of the results being established by the Agency. - c.
+a.
+The activities carried out under this Protocol, including those in respect of any questions

+- or inconsistencies the Agency had brought to the attention of Uruguay, within sixty days of the activities being carried out by the Agency. - b.
+The results of activities in respect of any questions or inconsistencies the Agency had brought to the attention of Uruguay, as soon as possible but in any case within thirty days of the results being established by the Agency. - c.
 The conclusions it has drawn from its activities under this Protocol.
 The conclusions shall be provided annually.